MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 ### Tuple types

-Tuple is a finite sequence of components of possibly differnt types, while being enclosed in round parantheses and seperated by commas `(T1, T2)`.
+Tuple is a finite sequence of components of possibly different types, while being enclosed in round parentheses and separated by commas `(T1, T2)`.

 Number of components in tuple is called `arity` Tuple `()` of `arity` zero is called empty tuple.

 Tuples `(T1, T2)` of `arity` two is called pair.
 Tuples `(T1, T2, T3)` of `arity` three is called triples.

-Tuples `(T1)` of `arity` one, however are not permitted, because they would conflict with the use of parantheses t make evaluation order explicit `(1 + 2) * 3`.
+Tuples `(T1)` of `arity` one, however are not permitted, because they would conflict with the use of parentheses t make evaluation order explicit `(1 + 2) * 3`.

 Type of tuple `(Bool, Char)` conveys its `arity`.
-Furthermore there are no restrictions on types of components.
+Furthermore, there are no restrictions on types of components.

 ```haskell
 ('a', (False, 'b')) :: (Char, (Bool, Char))